-A successful withdrawal from benzodiazepines requires knowing what to expect.
-The first step away from addiction may seem the hardest, and patients need courage.
-Through detox, the body can get rid of “benzos” that change the brain’s chemistry.
-However, the process can produce symptoms that range from unpleasant to dangerous.
+Successfully withdrawing from benzodiazepines requires knowing what to expect.
+Detoxification is often the first step in an addiction treatment program.
+Through detox, the body can get rid of toxins left by drugs or alcohol.
+However, the detox process can produce symptoms that range from unpleasant to dangerous.
 No matter how hard the first step may seem, it offers a chance to recover from addiction.
-Benzodiazepine detox centers in Riviera Beach, FL provide a starting place.
+Our benzodiazepine detox center in Riviera Beach, FL provides a starting place.

 Researchers say that benzodiazepines help patients cope with anxiety, insomnia, and alcohol withdrawal.
 They have known this since doctors started prescribing them in the 1960s.
 However, they didn’t realize the danger of benzo addiction symptoms until much later.

-Doctors may prescribe Valium (generic diazepam) to lessen anxiety and help control some of the agitation that sometimes happens in withdrawal from alcohol.
+Doctors may prescribe Valium (generic diazepam) to lessen anxiety and help control some of the agitation that sometimes occurs during withdrawal from alcohol.
 The drug calms abnormal brain overactivity.
 It works to control muscle spasms and seizures that can occur with some nerves.

 Common side effects may cause patients to feel tired or dizzy.
 Muscles may feel weak, and patients may have problems with constipation or urination.
 Dry mouth, nausea, confusion, and changes in sex drive may occur from using diazepam.
-Serious conditions such as slurred speech, slowed heart and breath rate, and shaking or uncontrollable movements require medical attention at benzodiazepine detox centers.
+Serious conditions such as slurred speech, slowed heart and breath rate, and shaking or uncontrollable movements require medical attention at a medical detox center.

 Patients who need relief from anxiety disorders may get a prescription for Xanax (generic alprazolam).
 Most people with anxiety disorder worry a lot about personal health, work, and socializing.
 Xanax decreases the brain’s abnormal excitement level, treats panic disorders, and lessens extreme fear.

 Some of the side effects that patients report include headache, drowsiness or dizziness, dry mouth, and nausea.
 Changes in sexual ability may occur.
 Some patients may have nausea, constipation, weight changes, and joint pain.
 While uncommon, serious side effects may need medical attention.
 Issues include thoughts of suicide, mood changes, depression, memory issues, imagining things, seizures, and balance problems.
-Treatment at benzodiazepine detox centers can help users regain control of their lives.
+Treatment through a medically supervised detox program can help users regain control of their lives.

 When patients seem unable to relax, doctors may prescribe Ativan (generic lorazepam) to help slow the brain’s activity level.

 Conditions that can occur as side effects include diarrhea, nausea, constipation, and changes in appetite.
 Patients may feel drowsy, tired, weak, restless, or excited.
 Urinating may frequently occur or with difficulty.
 Serious side effects that may need medical attention include an irregular heartbeat, fever, tremors, and severe skin rash.
-A shuffling walk may alert patients to the need for help at benzodiazepine detox centers.
+A shuffling walk may alert patients to the need for help at a benzodiazepine medical detox center.